playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## Scala 2.13 support

 Play 2.7 is the first release of Play to have been cross built against Scala 2.12 and 2.13.
-Many dependencies we updated so that we can have support for both versions.
+Many dependencies were updated so that we can have support for both versions.

 You can select which version of Scala you would like to use by setting the `scalaVersion` setting in your `build.sbt`.